rovasiras/OldHungarianKBDsForCarpathianHighlanders/README.md

 # OldHungarianKeyboardsForCarphathianHighlanders
-This is a repo for Old Hungarian layouts used by Charpathian Higlands' Hungarians
+This is a repo for Old Hungarian layouts used by Carpathian Higlands' Hungarians